 As of now, my journey isn’t complete and I don’t expect it to be.
 I enjoy moving into deeper and richer layers within myself, as I experience greater healing, understanding and belonging in my life.
-I see myself as a global citizen, rooted in Armenian lineage and influenced by the Soviet history/colonization.
+I see myself as a global citizen, rooted in Armenian lineage and influenced by the Soviet history.

 The trauma of that experience made me feel disconnected from myself, my place in the world and community at large.

-Life took me and my family to various homes, cities, and countries; from a university dorm room in Yerevan, Armenia to an apartment in a poor neighborhood in muggy Norfolk, Virginia.
+Life took me and my family to various homes, cities, and countries; from a university dorm room in Yerevan, Armenia to an apartment in a poor neighborhood in Norfolk, Virginia.

 Due to financial and practical reasons, I decided to go to a local private college that offered me a better scholarship.
-I graduated, debt free, with a dual degree.
-One of them a Bachelor of Science in Business Administration, magna cum laude, and another one in Spanish.
+I graduated, debt free, with a double major and 3.9 GPA.
+One of the degrees was Bachelor of Science in Business Administration, magna cum laude, and another one in Spanish.

 My passion for growth and development, lead me to study with Katherine Woodward Thomas and to eventually became a “Calling in ‘The One’” Coach.
 I started to dismantle the structures of patriarchy that I grew up inside of, that not only influenced me but also shaped my ancestral lineage.
+I felt more empowered.